aleixmorgadas/awesome-engineering-strategy/README.md

 ## Books

 - [Strategic Monoliths and Microservices: Driving Innovation Using Purposeful Architecture by Vaughn Vernon, Tomasz Jaskula](https://www.goodreads.com/book/show/55782292-strategic-monoliths-and-microservices) - A set of strategic patterns on addressing business capabilities with a monolith and microservices approach.
-- [Technology Strategy Patterns: Architecture as Strategy by  Eben Hewitt](https://www.goodreads.com/book/show/42414767-technology-strategy-patterns) - A list of patterns to understand and address the business needs from an engineering point of view.
+- [Technology Strategy Patterns: Architecture as Strategy by  Eben Hewitt](https://www.goodreads.com/book/show/42414767-technology-strategy-patterns) - A set of business tools and patterns from an engineering point of view.
 - [Staff Engineer: Leadership Beyond the Management Track by Will Larson](https://www.goodreads.com/book/show/56481725-staff-engineer) - How is the role of the staff engineer and how this role addresses the engineering strategy.
 - [Reaching Cloud Velocity: A Leader's Guide to Success in the AWS Cloud by  Jonathan Allen, Thomas Blood, Werner Vogels, Adrian Cockcroft, Mark Schwartz](https://www.goodreads.com/book/show/53503300-reaching-cloud-velocity) - A high-level book on business strategy, people, culture, data and architecture and how this drives cloud velocity.
-- [UN Global Platform Handbook on Information Technology Strategy by  Mark Craddock, Rob McLellan, Simon Wardley, Matjaz Jug, Jan Murdoch](https://www.goodreads.com/book/show/55047345-un-global-platform-handbook-on-information-technology-strategy) - A set of Wardley Maps on IT.
+- [UN Global Platform Handbook on Information Technology Strategy by  Mark Craddock, Rob McLellan, Simon Wardley, Matjaz Jug, Jan Murdoch](https://www.goodreads.com/book/show/55047345-un-global-platform-handbook-on-information-technology-strategy) - A set of wardley maps on IT.
 Bringing situational awareness to different contexts.
 - [Good Strategy Bad Strategy: The Difference and Why It Matters](https://www.goodreads.com/en/book/show/11721966) - Understand the core components of a strategy.

 ## Posts